lucapericlp/dir-contributions-map/README.md

 3. Done

 #### Scrappy?
 Huh?
-- No way of distinguishing whether a file's creation o$ modification is already in the state file
+- No way of distinguishing whether a file's creation or modification is already in the state file
 - Relying on a Netlify deployment to be live & re-deployed to serve component